Domestic Dreamboat

 Homemade Eatmore Bars

-The only prep work involved is chopping the peanuts (you can use your food processor here to save time), boiling the corn syrup and peanut butter (less than 10 minutes), and stirring.
+The only prep work involved is chopping the peanuts (you can use a super-handy nut chopper or your food processor (just make sure not to process them too much) to save time), boiling the corn syrup and peanut butter (less than 10 minutes), and stirring.

 This truly is a dessert that anyone can manage.
 The recipe makes a big tray, but they'll probably still disappear in no time!